Do Large Language Models Pay Similar Attention Like Human Programmers When Generating Code?: RELATED WORK

 \subsection{Empirical Studies on Code Generation}

 Recently, many studies have evaluated LLM-based code generation models in different aspects, including performance~\cite{liu2020empirical, chen2021codex, hendrycksapps2021, rodrigues2021studying, zeng2022extensive}, robustness~\cite{zhuo2023robustness, liu2023reliability}, security~\cite{asare2022github, pearce2022asleep, yetistiren2022assessing}, code smells~\cite{siddiq2022empirical}, usability~\cite{vaithilingam2022expectation, xu2022systematic, barke2022grounded, bird2022taking}, and licensing~\cite{ciniselli2022extent}.
 The most related to us are those that investigate the explainability of LLMs for code~\cite{karmakar2021pre, liguori2022can, zhang2022does, wan2022they}.
 Karmakar et al.~studied what pre-trained BERT-based models such as CodeBERT and GraphCodeBERT have learned about code using probing tasks~\cite{karmakar2021pre}.
-A probing task is essentially a prediction task on a specific code property such as code length and cyclomatic complexity to test whether the model is sensitive to the property.
+A probing task is essentially a prediction task on a specific code property, such as code length and cyclomatic complexity, to test whether the model is sensitive to the property.
 Compared with our work, they did not analyze the code generation process, e.g., why and how certain code is generated based on a text description.
 Liguori et al.~proposed a perturbation-based method to evaluate NMT models for code generation~\cite{liguori2022can}.
 In addition, Zhang et al.~investigated the code generation process by analyzing the self-attention layers in CodeBERT and GraphCodeBERT~\cite{zhang2022does}.
 Wan et al.~did a similar self-attention analysis and also designed a new probe task on code structures to analyze whether LLMs have learned information about code structures~\cite{wan2022they}.
 Compared with these studies, our work differs by analyzing the consistency between LLMs' attention and programmers' attention on the NL description of a programming task.
-Furthermore, we conducted a comprehensive analysis of ten attention computation methods, including four self-attention-based, four gradient-based, and two perturbation-based methods, for LLM-based code generation models through both a quantitative experiment and a user study.